opendatacube/odc-stac-prototype/README.md

 ### This program is designed to create the STAC-compliant JSON file for the items.

-It is expected to be part of the cron jobs that daily update the DEA Data Staging area, whose structure is given below.
+It is expected to be part of the cron jobs that daily update the DEA Data Staging area.
+The structure of the DEA Data Staging Area is given below.

 ```
 DEA Data Staging Area